 Amir Sapkota, PhD

-Findings of a new study demonstrate very early spring onset is associated with a 17% in asthma-related
+Findings of a new study demonstrate very early spring onset is associated with a 17% in asthma-related hospital admissions.

-Furthermore, Amir Sapkota, PhD, and a team of investigators found the late onset of spring was associated with a 7% increase in hospital admissions
+Furthermore, Amir Sapkota, PhD, and a team of investigators found the late onset of spring was associated with a 7% increase in hospital admissions for asthma.

 Sapkota and colleagues conducted a cross-sectional study of 29,257 patients with asthma to see whether changes in the timing of spring onset were related to ongoing climate variability and change associated with rates of asthma hospitalization during the spring season.
 To do this, the investigators obtained inpatient hospital admission data for asthma from the Maryland Department of Health from January 2001 through December 2012.